sakthi-vetrivel/aks-demos/azure-security-center/README.md

+**Setup**

 To begin this demo, you'll need a subscription that had been whitelisted by the Azure Security Center team, an AKS cluster in that subscription, and a standard Security Center subscription.

+For the container registry scanning, you'll need a container registry, which will be created for you in acr_setup.sh

+From the security recommendations and alerts, you'll need to create a cluster you can access in the portal.
+You can do that by running alerts_setup.sh

 **Azure Container Registry Scanning**